ethereum/consensus-specs/specs/phase0/beacon-chain.md

 #### `ForkData`

-Used on the P2P layer to distinguish chains.
+Used on the P2P layer to distinguish between different chains (eg. mainnet, testnets, also potentially different forks of mainnet).

 ```python
 class ForkData(Container):